sinedd777/towerDef/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The project has evolved from a single-player tower defense game into a comprehensive multiplayer system.
-We've successfully completed the **server infrastructure** and are now ready to implement the **multiplayer UI** based on the architectural designs in multiplayer.md and multiplayer-ui.md.
+The project has successfully completed a **comprehensive cooperative multiplayer implementation** that transforms the competitive dual-map system into a turn-based cooperative experience.
+We've achieved approximately **90% completion** of the cooperative multiplayer plan with most core features working.
+The remaining work involves verification testing and minor refinements.
 The game now features:
 - Complete 3D asset integration with GLB model loading
 - UFO enemy models with wave-based variations
 - Modular tower system with base + weapon combinations